 Rule 8.1, Arizona Rules of Criminal Procedure, provides that the trial of criminal cases has priority over the trial of civil cases.

 (1.18) Attorney of Record: No attorney may appear in any action or file anything in any action without first appearing as counsel of record.
-Counsel of record shall be responsible for matters in which they appear as set forth in Rule 5.3(a), Arizona Rules of Civil Procedure, Rule 9, Arizona Rules of Family Law Procedure, Rules 11 and 39, Juvenile Court Procedures and Rule 6.3, Arizona Rules of Criminal Procedure, as applicable.
+Counsel of record shall be responsible for matters in which they appear as set forth in Rule 5.3(a), Arizona Rules of Civil Procedure, Rule 9(d)-(e), Arizona Rules of Family Law Procedure, Rules 11 and 39, Juvenile Court Procedures and Rule 6.3, Arizona Rules of Criminal Procedure, as applicable.
 Withdrawals and substitutions of counsel may only be made in strict adherence to the requirements and procedures set forth in the applicable procedural rules.

 Rule 3 - Family Law Cases